 He began his research career as a principal investigator for the Canadian National Election Study.
 In recent years, he has served as principal investigator for the 2001, 2005 and 2009-10 British Election Studies and the 2008, 2010, 2012 and 2014 Political Support in America Studies.
 Other recent projects include the 2009 Political Support in Germany Study and the 2008 and 2011 Political Support in Canada Studies.

-Clarke is the author of numerous articles published in the American Journal of Political Science, the American Political Science Review, the Journal of Politics, International Studies Quarterly and Political Analysis.
+Clarke is the author of numerous articles published in such journals as the American Journal of Political Science, the American Political Science Review, the Journal of Politics, International Studies Quarterly and Political Analysis.
 He is also an author of several books including Performance Politics and the British Voter and Political Choice in Britain.
 His most recent book, Affluence, Austerity and Electoral Change in Britain was published with Cambridge University Press in 2013.

 Clarke is senior co-editor of Electoral Studies and former co-editor of Political Research Quarterly.
 Before joining UT Dallas, Clarke served as Regents Professor and Chair of the Political Science Department at the University of North Texas from 1998 to 2001.
 While there, he led recruiting initiatives and added a significant methodological training component to the department.

 In 2009, he served as director of the Social and Economic Sciences Division at the National Science Foundation.
 He is a founder of the new ICPSR-affiliated Workshops in Social Science Research methodology program at Concordia University in Montreal.

 The University of Texas System supports the professorship.

 Principal investigator, British Election Study; principal investigator, Political Support in America Study; chief editor, Electoral Studies; former director, Social and Economic Sciences, National Science Foundation; former editor, Political Research Quarterly.

 “Voters are smart enough to know they are not smart enough.”